JamieM-Hub/JM-Idle-Game/documentation/README.md

 A secondary Debug Mode to reduce the number of clicks needed to level up on one Element to 1 was used to quickly test the Theme unlock function, which would otherwise require hundreds of clicks to unlock one Theme.
 ## UX Testing
 ### Breakpoints
-Application tested on portrait and landscape orientation for all breakpoints and for the following device templates on Developer Tools:
+After adding media queries, *Elements* was tested on portrait and landscape orientation  and found satisfactory for all breakpoints, and for the following device templates on Developer Tools:
 - Moto G4
 - Galaxy S5
 - Pixel 2